Permissionless-Software-Foundation/slp-cli-wallet/README.md

 *Warning: This is an experimental 'hacker-friendly' wallet.
+It's intended for use by software developers.
 It has been tested only for the most common use-cases.
 It has been known to burn SLP tokens.
 Do not use this wallet for tokens with value.*

 # slp-cli-wallet